jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

    <ol> + Choose the <b>“Comma” </b>as your separate type. </ol>
 </ul>

-To include a screen capture, use the sample code below.
-Your images should be saved in the same folder as your `.md` file.

 ![](import-screen-capture.png)<br>
 *Figure 1: The "Import file" prompt on Google Sheets.*